contributionls/matters-muter/README.md

 # Matters Muter

-A chrome extension for muting unfriendly accounts on matters
+A chrome/firefox extension for muting unfriendly accounts on matters

 This project build with [chrome-extension-boilerplate-react](https://github.com/lxieyang/chrome-extension-boilerplate-react)